Merrick School of Business Resources

 Office of the Bursar

-The Office of the Bursar helps students with, tuition and fees (including those from prior semesters), paying your bill, tuition refunds and reductions, requesting financial aid/loan refund checks, military TA, waivers and third-party billing, and 1098-T tax information.
+The Office of the Bursar helps you with tuition and fees (including those from prior semesters), paying your bill, tuition refunds and reductions, requesting financial aid/loan refund checks, military TA, waivers and third-party billing, and 1098-T tax information.

 Office of the University Registrar